aws-samples/amazon-comprehend-medical-enrich-custom-models/README.md

 1. Download the sample document from [here](https://github.com/aws-samples/amazon-comprehend-medical-enrich-custom-models/blob/main/files/sample_doc_in.txt).
 The document consists of just one sentence:
     `The patient has a BRCA2 mutation, and she was diagnosed with breast cancer one year ago.`
 2. Copy the document into the InputBucket (either using the console or the CLI) you created from the CFN.
 For example, mine is called `enriched-comprehend-medical-notificationbucket-11agxbkaav8eu`
 3. After waiting about 30 seconds (to give the Lambda function time to process the file), check the contents of ResultsBucket; it should contain a file that contains the results of the Lambda function in JSON format.
 The raw results can be found [here](hhttps://github.com/aws-samples/amazon-comprehend-medical-enrich-custom-models/blob/main/files/sample_doc_in.txt_out), but for clarity we also show them below.
-We have highlighted in peach the additional parts of the JSON object that are not included in regular Comprehend Medical.
+We have highlighted in peach the additional parts of the JSON object that are not included in regular Amazon Comprehend Medical.

-In the JSON output below  the highlighted components are the parts added by our custom augmenting of Comprehend Medical.
+In the JSON output below  the highlighted components are the parts added by our custom augmenting of Amazon Comprehend Medical.
 Note that the phrase “BRCA2 mutation” (in addition to being annotated as a `Diagnosis`) is now also annotated as a `BREAST_CANCER_GENE`.
 Furthermore, the document is annotated as 84% probability of belonging to General Medicine, with other classes being scored lower.
 ![Image](doc/image_13.png)

 ## Cleanup

-First, you will need to delete the Comprehend Custom endpoint to prevent recurring charges.
-Please navigate to the Comprehend console, select the model you created,  navigate to the created endpoint, and delete the endpoint.
+First, you will need to delete the Amazon Comprehend Custom endpoint to prevent recurring charges.
+Please navigate to the Amazon Comprehend console, select the model you created,  navigate to the created endpoint, and delete the endpoint.

 Next, you need to delete the resources that were copied into the S3 buckets (otherwise the CloudFormation rollback will fail).
 As mentioned above, you can get these bucket names from the CloudFormation console.
 From the command line, you can delete the data in these buckets (note that your bucket names will differ from ours) as follows:
  `aws s3 rm s3://enrich-comprehend-medical-notificationbucket-na5rpsp3mvhh --recursive;aws s3 rm s3://enrich-comprehend-medical-outputbucket-rc1n5hsykhmq/ --recursive`